Parrot Bebop 2 Review

 There are als0 one-touch buttons to take images and video footage.
 There is a button on the top that will make the drone do fancy manoeuvres and there are other telemetry data that informs you of how many satellites you have locked on, battery charge as well as other data.

 Within the app, you can also set how high the drone goes and its maximum inclination along with camera settings for video and images.

 There are also in-app purchases that can be made to unlock further features for the drone.
 Features such as waypoint, which lets you plot a path for your drone to follow on the app.
 Also, point of interest (POI) which allows you to focus the camera on you or another subject while the drone follows the POI.

 This is another place where it falls behind the other high-end drones such as DJI, Yuneec and 3DR solo, as these smart shooting modes plus more come with drone app for free.

 There is real-time video streaming in HD (although the quality is lagging behind the others) and you can take pictures in RAW format to edit later on.

 This is a massive improvement especially those looking to make extended video footage.
-The same battery type is also used on the sky controller and you can an extra battery for than $100.
-The batteries take just over an hour to fully charge so it’s always advised, like most other drones, to buy new batteries.
+The batteries take just over an hour to fully charge so it’s always advised to buy extra batteries to extend your flight time.

-The bebop 2 is a vast improvement over its predecessor, it has a longer flying time and improved battery life.
-Its camera quality is good although not breathtaking like the DJI phantoms or Yuneec typhoons.
+The Bebop 2 is a vast improvement over its predecessor, it has a longer flying time and improved battery life.
+Its camera quality is good although not breathtaking like the DJI or Autel drones.
 It’s smart shooting modes are also limited and has to be purchased with the app.